aspose-pdf/Aspose.PDF-Documentation/net/basic-operations/merge-pdf/_index.md

 ---
-title: Working with PDF Documents using C#
+title: How to Merge PDF using C#
-linktitle: Working with Documents
+linktitle: Merge PDF files
 type: docs
-weight: 10
+weight: 50
-url: /net/working-with-documents/
+url: /net/merge-pdf-documents/
-description: This article describes to you what manipulations can be done with the document with Aspose.PDF library.
+keywords: "merge multiple pdf into single pdf c#, combine multiple pdf into one c#, merge multiple pdf into one c#"
+description: This page explain how to merge PDF documents into a single PDF file with C# or VB.NET.
 lastmod: "2022-02-17"
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
     priority: 0.7
-aliases:
-    - /net/working-with-document/
-    - /net/working-with-document-facades/
-    - /net/create-document/
 ---
 <script type="application/ld+json">
 {
     "@context": "https://schema.org",
     "@type": "TechArticle",
-    "headline": "Working with PDF Documents using C#", "alternativeHeadline": "Manipulating PDF Documents",
+    "headline": "How to Merge PDF using C#", "alternativeHeadline": "Combine PDF documents",
     "author": {
         "@type": "Person",
         "name":"Anastasiia Holub",